Technothlon: Examination

 Prelims is in general an objective written exam.
 It involves no syllabus or general knowledge requirement and relies solely on the student's logical and analytic thinking abilities.
 The exam is generally of 2 and ½ hour length.
 The question paper will have various sections like maths, puzzles, code crunchers etc. Each section has its own unique marking scheme.

-It is held nationwide, at selected cities on the 3rd Sunday of the month of July.
+It is held nationwide, at selected cities on the 2nd Sunday of the month of July.

 Mains is an event based competition.
 The selected teams compete against each other of the same squad to complete the events.
-Each team will have to face 3 events from which top 5 teams from each squad will be selected for the Final Showdown.
+Each team will have to face 3 events from which the winners will be selected.
 The events, like Prelims, do not require any prerequisite knowledge and students will be taught any extra knowledge they require.
 The events will vary every year.
 In addition to these, students can attend the workshops and fun events to spend the night.

 Mains is conducted during "Techniche", the Techno-Management Festival of IIT Guwahati, held during the first week of September.
 Other than events, the students can witness the competitions of Techniche, attend the Lecture Series of famous personalities and watch laser shows and Nite performances.